Meta-learning an Intermediate Representation for Few-shot Block-wise Prediction of Landslide Susceptibility: Proposed method

 \subsection{The meta-learner}

-In particularly, large-scale scenarios consisting of districts with various landslide-inducing environments, utilizing only one predictive model can lose veracity.
-In addition, the traditional data-driven method is vulnerable to the deficiency of high-quality thematic information and historical landslide records, because of the huge costs of data collection.
-As a resolution, the meta-learner, shown in Fig. \ref{fig:Meta learner}, is designed for learning intermediate model that can be quickly generalized to new tasks with a few labeled samples and training iterations.
-The meta-learning stratagy consists of two levels of loops of computation \citep{goldblum2020unraveling}, an inner loop for the optimization process, and an outer loop for optimizing some aspects of the inner loop, for example, the hyperparameters or even the optimization manner.
+In particular, utilizing only one predictive model can lose veracity when large-scale scenarios consist of districts with various landslide-inducing environments.
+In addition, the traditional data-driven method is vulnerable to the deficiency of high-quality thematic information and historical landslide records because of the vast costs of data collection.
+As a resolution, the meta-learner, shown in Fig. \ref{fig:Meta learner}, is designed for learning a general intermediate model for few shot adaption.
+The meta-learning strategy consists of two levels of loops of computation \citep{goldblum2020unraveling}, an inner loop for the optimization process, and an outer loop for optimizing some aspects of the inner loop, for example, the hyperparameters or even the optimization manner.

-Formally, with respect to the inner loop, suppose that we have constructed a model parameterized with $\theta$ that is initialized by $f_0$, pretrained in Section \ref{subs:unsupervised pretraining of LSM predictive model}, we use $\mathcal{M}_{k\_train}$ in $\mathcal{D}_{k}$ to train the model with few gradient descent updates by $\mathcal{L}_{k}$.
+Formally, concerning the inner loop, suppose that we have constructed a model parameterized with $\theta$ that is initialized by $f_0$, pre-trained in Section \ref{subs:unsupervised pretraining of LSM predictive model}, we use $\mathcal{M}_{k\_train}$ in $\mathcal{D}_{k}$ to train the model with few gradient descent updates by $\mathcal{L}_{k}$.
 Eq. \ref{eq:inner update} gives the optimization,

 where $\theta_{k}^{'}$ denotes the updated parameter, which can be represented by $\theta$, $\alpha$ denotes the inner learning rate, and we choose cross entropy as $\mathcal{L}_{k}$, as given in Eq. \ref{eq:cross entropy},